RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 The first thing we are going to do is simply create a helper function which will prove useful in a few different places.

-Write a function ``alphabet_position(letter)``, which receives a letter (that is, a string with only one alphabetic character) and returns the 0-based numerical position of that letter within the alphabet.
+In your ``caesar.py`` file, write a function ``alphabet_position(letter)``, which receives a letter (that is, a string with only one alphabetic character) and returns the 0-based numerical position of that letter within the alphabet.
 It should be case-insensitive.

 Here are some example input parameter values, with the corresponding return values.